12 hidden gems for families in Abu Dhabi

 1. Louvre Abu Dhabi

 As the first universal museum for the Arab world, the incredible Louvre Abu Dhabi boasts 9,200 square metres of galleries.
 This may not get the kids excited, but the enormous 180-metre eight-layer star-latticed dome casting its #RainofLight and sheltering breathtaking outdoor areas will leave them mesmerised.
-Art workshops at the Children's Museum promise to keep kids engaged, with an hour-long kayak tour in the still waters around the museum offering a fun way to discover every angle of this iconic building.
-Kids between 6 and 12 years old will need to be accompanied by an adult or guardian.
+For a really unique experience, try the hour-long kayak tour in the still waters around the museum, which offers a fun way to discover every angle of this iconic building.
+Entry is currently free for anyone under 18 years and kids between 6 and 12 years old will need to be accompanied by an adult or guardian.

 2. Qasr Al Hosn